 - Waves (i), (iii) and (v) is always a Simple Zigzag (abc).

 - Wave (ii) and (iv) can have any corrective pattern out of Simple Zigzag, Flat Correction, Irregular Correction and Triple Zigzag (combination of ‘abc’ patterns).

-- Wave (iv) always overlap wave (ii) in Ending Diagonal Pattern.
-Normally wave (iv) can never overlap (ii) in a five wave’s impulsive move but Wave (iv) must overlap wave (ii) in ED.
-Actually overlapping of wave (iv) with (ii) only makes it Diagonal otherwise it would be impulse.
-Though wave (iv) always enters the range of wave (ii) but wave (iv) can never break below the start of (ii).
+- Wave (iv) always overlap wave (i) in Ending Diagonal Pattern.
+Normally wave (iv) can never overlap (i) in a five wave’s impulsive move but Wave (iv) must overlap wave (i) in ED.
+Though wave (iv) always enters the range of wave (i) but wave (iv) can never break below the start of (iii).

 - Inner wave (iii) of Ending Diagonal can never be extended wave, means it can never project more than 161%.
-And wave (v) is extended most of the time, means it project more than 61% most of the times.
+And wave (v) is extended, means wave (v) always project more than 61%.
 Its inner waves follows the same rule of alternation that either one of wave (iii) and (v) needs to be extended.
 Because wave (iii) cannot be extended in ED, so wave (v) needs to be extended.

 Please pay attention to the (Image 2) carefully.